Elder-Soares-in-DRC-1-2.jpg

 Temple Square is always beautiful in the springtime.
 Gardeners work to prepare the ground for General Conference. © 2012 Intellectual Reserve, Inc. All rights reserved. | 1 / 2 |

-On Saturday, 24th May, Elder Suarez, accompanied by the Africa Central Area Presidency, visited the Diata Stake Centre in Brazzaville where he counseled with the local leaders in the morning and addressed members during an afternoon devotional.
+On Saturday, May 24, 2025, Elder Soares, accompanied by the Africa Central Area Presidency, visited the Diata Stake Centre in Brazzaville, where he counseled with local leaders in the morning and addressed members during an afternoon devotional.